mongodb/docs/source/includes/considerations-deploying-replica-set.rst

 IP Binding
 ~~~~~~~~~~

-Use the :setting:`bind_ip` option to ensure that MongoDB listens for
+Use the :option:`--bind_ip <mongod --bind_ip>` option to ensure that
-connections from applications on configured addresses.
+MongoDB listens for connections from applications on configured
+addresses.

 .. versionchanged:: 3.6